-Known primarily for producing cables, adapters, and other PC and A/V connectivity kit, Iogear has begun its entry into the crowded field of gaming peripherals in an attempt to unseat some of the best gaming keyboards and best gaming mice.
+Known primarily for producing cables, adapters, and other PC and A/V connectivity kit, Iogear has begun its entry into the crowded field of gaming peripherals in an attempt to unseat some of the best gaming keyboards and the pointers in our best gaming mouse roundup.
 A subsidiary of Taiwanese parent company ATEN International, Iogear has targeted a very specific interpretation of 'gamer' aesthetic with its accessories, leaning hard into rainbows of RGB lighting and sharp, futuristic angles and materials, and the Fokus 2 is the pinnacle of that trajectory.

 It begins with a precision cast aluminum frame, which partially explains the weight of the unit.
 The Fokus 2 is a heavy mouse, weighing in at 130g even without the durable, braided cable, and for many this will likely be a deal breaker.
 If you prefer a sparrow-weight mouse designed to fly effortlessly across your desk, the considerable bulk of this pointer will be an immediate turn off.
 But if you don't find a little additional heft offensive, and particularly if you have larger hands, the Fokus 2 is a great fit.
 Personally, I like a mouse that feels substantial and dense, and the few extra grams won't fatigue your hand during use.